It’s not just you: We’re all busier than we used to be. Doing any task in a time efficient manner just feels impossible these days.

 Learn to trust others the same way you would your romantic partner.
 Be clear about your intentions.
 Make sure your actions match your words, and assume others’ do as well.

 Be sincere in how you communicate.
-Most importantly, accept that others are their own people.
+Most importantly, accept that others are unique individuals.
 Not everyone works or communicates in the same way, and that’s okay.
-That doesn’t mean they’re failing you or attempting to undermine your efforts.

 4. Take Regular Breaks

 The more time you spend on a project, the faster you accomplish it, right?
-Not necessary.
+Not necessarily.

-Research suggests that the most productive workers actually take the most breaks.
+Research suggests that the most productive, time efficient workers actually take the most breaks.
 A study by the Draugiem Group showed that the ideal work rhythm is actually 52 minutes followed by a 17-minute break.
 Although the study didn’t look at other types of work, it’s a fair bet that breaks promote efficiency across the board.

-Set a timer to remind you once an hour to take a break.
-If shorter intervals are more appropriate for your task, try the Pomodoro Method.
+Set a timer to remind you to take a break each hour.
+If shorter intervals are more appropriate for your task, try the Pomodoro Technique.
 Work for 25 minutes, then do something else for the following five.
 Not only will you get more done, but you’ll be less stressed to boot.

 Not long ago, I had to cut down some trees in my yard to protect my house.
-I could have pulled out the bow saw and spent the next hour slowly slicing my way through the trunk, but I didn’t.
-Why not?
-Because I had a chainsaw sitting in the garage.
+I could have pulled out the bow saw and spent the next hour slowly slicing my way through the trunk, but I didn’t, because I had a chainsaw sitting in the garage.
 Once I fired it up, the tree work took about ten minutes, leaving me with extra time for other tasks.

 Take the same approach at work.
 If you need to transfer information between multiple browser windows on your computer, you could constantly click back and forth between multiple tabs.
 Or you could hook up the spare monitor sitting in storage, which would help you work quicker and make fewer errors.